PLDT: First Pacific Era

+In a 38-page decision penned by Rodil Zalameda and promulgated on February 14, 2024, the Philippine Supreme Court ordered the regularization of 7,344 "contractual employees" of PLDT engaged in line installation, repair, and maintenance.
+It dismissed the consolidated petition for review on certiorari filed by Silvestre Bello III and the company's [rank-and-file] employees' union Manggagawa Sa Komunikasyon ng Pilipinas (Workers in the Philippine Communications [Industry]), affirming a Court of Appeals judgment that found PLDT and its contractor committed labor violations.
+It however clarified that "labor contracting is not per se illegal, following Article 106 of the Labor Code expressly allowing an employer to engage in legitimate labor contracting, which the DoLE implements through DO 18-A and DO 174-2017."
+The high court finally remanded the case to the Office of the Regional Director of Dole NCR "to review and determine the impact of the regularization of the workers performing installation, repair, and maintenance services and to review, compute, and properly determine the monetary award on the labor standards violation, to which petitioner PLDT Inc. and the concerned contractors are solidarily liable."

 Operations

 Fixed Line

 PLDT's fixed line business offers services intended for enterprises, small and medium enterprises, and corporate consumers – including corporate data, ICT solutions, data networking, and cybersecurity solutions.
 PLDT also offers local exchange telephone services for Subic Bay Freeport, Clark Freeport Zone, Bonifacio Global City, and selected cities in Mindanao through its subsidiaries.

 PLDT's retail fixed line services are branded under PLDT Home brand.
 It offers home broadband, IPTV, and triple play packages with devices from TP-Link and Roku.